-That's why, in addition to TCMI staff, he's called in Dutch colleagues from the Naturalis Biodiversity Center in Leiden, and UK associates from the University of Manchester, where he is professor of natural history, and London's Natural History Museum (NHM).
+That's why, in addition to TCMI staff, he's called in Dutch colleagues from the Naturalis Biodiversity Center in Leiden, and UK associates from the University of Manchester, and London's Natural History Museum (NHM).

 From the UK's perspective, "Mission Jurassic", as it's been dubbed, represents arguably the country's biggest dinosaur hunt in decades.

 Phil and his co-chief scientist, Victoria Egerton, have organised the partners into work teams to systematically scrape back the layers of two pilot quarries.
 The participants are down on all fours, edging forwards in CSI formation, gently probing the pliable sediments with bayonets.

 When you hit dinosaur bone, it sounds different, says NHM PhD student Joe Bonsor as he invites us to get in the dirt and "have a go".
 To illustrate his point, he picks up a piece and taps it with his knife to produce a kind of metallic chinking noise.
 The porous material also sticks hard to your tongue if you lick it, and again Joe demonstrates.